 First Aid Administrators earn $12.56 per hour, far more than their non-accredited counterparts.
 The best paid folks at Old Navy have a Bachelor's Degree, earning $17.11 per hour.

 In this position, it pays to have Sales Management in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $15.87 per hour.
 A skill that is commonly seen around here is Customer Service; a majority deem it necessary for work.
 Employees also tend to know Cash Handling, Retail, and Merchandising.

 Benefits and Perks

-Around half contribute to 401(k) savings accounts sponsored by the firm.
-For one-half, benefits include health insurance, and more than two-fifths of workers get dental coverage, too.
-The list of perks also includes a casual working environment, flexible hours, tuition reimbursement, life insurance, and a stock purchase plan.
+The larger part of workers participate in the company's 401(k) retirement savings plan.
+For about one-half, benefits include health insurance, and close to one-half of workers get dental coverage, too.
+Some other advantages of working at Old Navy are a casual working environment, flexible hours, tuition reimbursement, life insurance, and a stock purchase plan.